Deutsche Postbank: History

 On 25 October 2005 Postbank announced its intention to acquire a 76.4 percent stake of the home financing specialist, Beamten-Heimstättenwerk (BHW).
 With the acquisition of BHW Deutsche Postbank became Germany’s leading financial services provider for retail customers.

 On 1 January 2006 the purchase of BHW Holding by Deutsche Postbank was concluded.
 Beyond that Deutsche Postbank took over 850 branches from Deutsche Post.
 Along with the change in ownership, around 9,600 employees switched employer, bringing Postbank's workforce to over 25,000 employees.

 In September 2008, 30% of Postbank was sold to Deutsche Bank for €2.8 billion.

 In October 2010, Postbank put its Indian finance business up for sale.

 Deutsche Bank gained a majority stake in the firm through a tender offer completed in December 2010, and exercised its option to acquire the remainder of Deutsche Post's holding in 2012.
 In the end, the total purchase cost Deutsche Bank €6 billion.

 Since May 2018, Postbank has been merged with the DB Privat- und Firmenkundenbank as a subsidiary of Deutsche Bank.

 Employees' union officials of Postbank announced to stage a strike by some employees on 31 January 2022, demanding higher wage rates in order to meet the rising inflation.

-As of September 1, 2022 the Postbank has refused to remove the name of a dead spouse from a joint account.
-Widows and Widowers are required by the Postbank to close their previous joint accounts and open new individual accounts.
-This requires the bereaved individual to change the payment details on all of their automatic payments and to inform all organizations of their new financial information.
-To date the Postbank has refused to change this policy despite the unnecessary hardship it puts on the recently bereaved.